 You should consider whether it is beneficial to purchase COBRA coverage.
-After you retire, your COBRA coverage will be secondary to Medicare with respect to services or supplies that are covered, or would be covered upon proper application, under Medicare.
-This means that, regardless of whether you have enrolled in Medicare, your COBRA coverage after retirement will not cover most of your hospital, medical and prescription drug expenses.
-Call the benefits coordinator at your group for more information about this.
+After you retire or otherwise have a qualifying event under COBRA, your COBRA coverage will be secondary to Medicare with respect to services or supplies that are covered, or would be covered upon proper application, under Medicare.
+This means that, regardless of whether you have enrolled in Medicare, your COBRA coverage after such qualifying event will not cover most of your hospital, medical and prescription drug expenses.

-If you think you will need both Medicare and COBRA after your retirement, you should enroll in Medicare on or before the date on which you make your election to buy COBRA coverage.
+If you think you will need both Medicare and COBRA after your retirement or other qualifying event under COBRA, you should enroll in Medicare on or before the date on which you make your election to buy COBRA coverage.
 If you do this, COBRA coverage for your dependents will continue for a period of 18 months from the date of your retirement or 36 months from the date of your Medicare enrollment, whichever period ends last.
-Your COBRA coverage will continue for a period of 18 months from the date of your retirement.
+Your COBRA coverage will continue for a period of 18 months from the date of your retirement, or other qualifying event under COBRA.
 If you do not enroll in Medicare on or before the date on which you make your election to buy COBRA coverage, your COBRA benefits will end when your Medicare coverage begins.
 Your covered dependents will have the opportunity to continue their own COBRA coverage.

-If you do not want both Medicare and COBRA for yourself, your covered family members will still have the option to buy COBRA when you retire.
+If you do not want both Medicare and COBRA for yourself, your covered family members will still have the option to buy COBRA when you retire or have another qualifying event under COBRA.
 However, if your covered family members become enrolled in Medicare after electing COBRA, their COBRA coverage will end.
 See the Early Termination of COBRA section of this booklet for more information about this.